 At its core, historic preservation is people coming together to preserve their shared history and traditions.
 On this page we offer suggestions and links to ways that you can be an active part of the preservation community.
 Get Involved!

 Preservation is Now

-Highlighting some current opportunities and activities in historic preservation.
+Highlighting some of the current opportunities in historic preservation: